 Practice with a friend or colleague.
 It’s not easy to see how your indentions might be interpreted by others.
 What you might think sounds light and conversational could sound aloof and dismissive to someone else.
 So, taking a dry run at turning down a leadership position with someone you trust can provide valuable perspective.

 When turning down a leadership position is a good idea

 The benefits of accepting an unwanted promotion far outweigh the negatives.

 A poorly fitting job is awful for wellbeing: It really goes without saying, but if you don’t like your job, it’s going to make you miserable.
 Add to that the fact that managers in fast-paced organisations have a lot of particularly stressful plates to keep spinning, and you have a recipe for total disaster.
 If you’re happy where you are, don’t upset the apple cart just to please someone else.

 Employers have a long and proud history of promoting the wrong person: Your employer might be fairly passionate about cajoling you into a management role.
 They might insist that they can see your potential.
 And you’ll flourish once in role.
-But that doesn’t mean you should listen to them.
+But that doesn’t mean you should ignore your gut feelings about turning down a leadership position.
 That’s because, statistically speaking, they’re probably wrong.
 Research from Gallup shows that companies fail to promote the right candidate to management 82% of the time.
 So, the next time your boss talks down to you about what kind of job you’d excel in, just ignore it for the hot air it is.

 A bad manager destroys employee engagement: But what if you let them persuade you?
 Well, that way lies madness.
 People the world over may like to joke that their bosses don’t do anything, but that’s not true.
 Managers account for 70% of variance in employee engagement.
 This means that, if management really isn’t for you, it’s everyone else who suffers.